When are you available to help with my emergency?

 Cleanway Services has technicians on call 24 hours a day, 7 days a week, 365 days a year.
 When an emergency happens we can be there within the hour to help you through it.

 Are you licensed and insured?

-Cleanway Services is fully licensed and insured as well as IICRC trained and have an A+ Rating with The Better Business Bureau.
-Our technicians all undergo full background checks and a rigorous training program to meet the highest industry standards.
+Cleanway Services is fully licensed and insured as well as IICRC trained.
+Our technicians undergo full background checks and a rigorous training program to meet the highest industry standards.

 Who is responsible for knowing my insurance coverage?